ttntm/ttntm/src/blog/2024/41-bookmarks.md

 image: /img/blog/bookmarks.png
 ---

-My website has a bookmarks directory now.
+My website has a bookmark directory now.

 This is something that I wanted to do since finishing "Halt and Catch Fire" in late November '23, but I was working on my personal wiki at that time.
 You're welcome to have a look at the new [bookmarks page](/bookmarks/) right now, but you could also stay here a little longer and read some more about it first.